DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/00 Bootstrap/05 Modals.md

 - [TextArea](/Documentation/Guide/UI_Components/TextArea/Getting_Started_with_TextArea/) loses focus.
 - DataGrid [ColumnChooser](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/) loses focus.

-On the page load, Bootstrap places all items inside the modal into a collection and allows to focus only on the items from the collection.
-DevExtreme component elements can be generated on the fly, so these elements do not get attached to the focusable collection.
+On page load, Bootstrap locates all modals and places their children into special collections.
+A modal only allows items from its children collection to receive focus.
+At the same time, DevExtreme components can generate elements on the fly.
+Such dynamically-generated elements do not get attached to the focusable collection.

 To prevent this behavior, configure the option that maintains focus inside the modal itself.